actuallyachraf/actuallyachraf/README.md

 Who am I :

-- 👯 I’m looking to collaborate on anything that we're both interested in.
-- 🤔 I’m looking for help with building an artificial intelligence capable of solving convex optimization problems.
 - 💬 Ask me about blockchains, cryptography, mathematics but also spy thrillers and books.
 - 📫 How to reach me: actuallyachraf[at]gmail[dot]com
 - ⚡ Favorite Quote: The essence of mathematics is in its freedom -- Cantor.